-Konza Prairie Nature Trail Loop is a 2.7 mile moderately trafficked loop trail located near Manhattan, KS that features a river and is good for all skill levels.
+Konza Prairie Nature Trail Loop is a 2.7 mile moderately trafficked loop trail located near Manhattan, Kansas that features a river and is good for all skill levels.
 The trail is primarily used for hiking, walking, and trail running and is accessible from April until June.

 Nature Trail Loop at the Konza Prairie is a 2.8 Mile loop takes you through the timber lined banks of Kings creek before you enter into the rolling Flint Hills tall grass prairie.
 A short spur takes to the Hokanson Homestead built in 1878.
 A trail guide is available at the trailhead that describes key points and geography of the Flint hills prairie.
 The trail is lined with limestone pea gravel or follows a service road that is either bare dirt or limestone gravel.